Ocarina588/Professor_Layton_CV_Puzzle_solver/Croutons_Pitchers/README.md

   Crouton's Pitchers
 </h1>

-This project was made to find the best solution in a series of puzzles in the game "Professor Layton and the Curious Village".
-Those puzzles were proposed by Crouton, the owner of the restaurant.
+These puzzles were proposed by Crouton, the owner of the restaurant.

+Since the program can take the capacity of each pitcher and the final state, you can create every variation of this puzzle **that you want!**

 # Puzzles